Chapter 7: Nucleophilic Substitution Reactions

 Let’s take a look at an SN1 reaction.

 With the secondary substrate and neutral nucleophile (CH3COOH), this is an SN1 reaction, also the solvolysis that CH3COOH acts as both a solvent and nucleophile.
 It is supposed to give the acetate as a product, with the acetate replacing the Br.
-However, as shown in the reaction equation, the acetate was not introduced on the carbon with the leaving group Br but was connected on the next carbon instead.
+However, as shown in the reaction equation, the acetate was not introduced on the carbon with the leaving group Br but was connected to the next carbon instead.
 What is the reason for the unexpected structure of the product?

 For reactions involving a carbocation intermediate, it is a common phenomenon that the carbocation might rearrange if such a rearrangement leads to a more stable carbocation; this is called carbonation rearrangement.
 Because of the carbocation rearrangement, the product of the above reaction is different than expected.
 This can be explained with the step-by-step mechanism below.

-When Br leaves, the initial carbocation formed is a secondary one.
+When Br– leaves, the initial carbocation formed is a secondary one.
 The CH3 group on the next carbon then shifts with its bonding electrons to the positively charged carbon and creates a new, more stable tertiary carbocation.
 The tertiary carbocation then reacts with nucleophile CH3COOH to give the final acetate product.
 The CH3 group shifts with the electron pair, and such a move is called 1,2-methanideshift.
 “1,2-“ here refers to the movement that occurs between two adjacent carbons, but not necessarily C1 and C2.

 Other than the CH3 group, the H atom in other reactions could shift as well with the electron pair if such a shift can lead to a more stable carbocation.
 The shift of hydrogen is called a 1,2-hydride shift.
 A couple of notes about the carbocation rearrangement:

-• Any reaction that involves a carbocation intermediate might have a rearrangement.
+- Any reaction that involves a carbocation intermediate might have a rearrangement.

-• Not all carbocations rearrange.
+- Not all carbocations rearrange.
 Carbocations only rearrange if they become more stable as a result of the rearrangement.

-• The shift is usually a 1,2-shift, which means it occurs between two adjacent carbons.
+- The shift is usually a 1,2-shift, which means it occurs between two adjacent carbons.

 7.6.2 Intramolecular Nucleophilic Substitution Reaction

 For the reactions we learned before, the substrate with a leaving group and the nucleophile are always two separate compounds.
-It is actually possible for one compound containing both a leaving group and nucleophile, and the reaction occurs within the same molecule.
+It is actually possible for one compound to contain both a leaving group and nucleophile, and the reaction occurs within the same molecule.
 Such a reaction is called an intramolecular (intra, Latin for “within”) reaction.
 A cyclic product is obtained from an intramolecular reaction.

 Let’s talk about the reaction mechanism that rationalizes the structure and stereochemistry of the product for the following reaction.

 In the above reaction, the reactant has two functional groups, bromide (Br) and alcohol (OH).
 A compound with two functional groups is called a bifunctional molecule.
-In this reactant, Br is connected on a tertiary carbon, which is a good substrate for an SN1 reaction, and OH is a good nucleophile for SN1 as well, so the substitution reaction can occur within the same molecule via the SN1 mechanism.
+In this reactant, Br is connected to a tertiary carbon, which is a good substrate for an SN1 reaction, and OH is a good nucleophile for SN1 as well, so the substitution reaction can occur within the same molecule via the SN1 mechanism.
 So, the reaction occurs between one end of the molecule, Br, which acts as the leaving group, and the other part of the molecule, OH, which acts as the nucleophile.
 As a result, a six-membered cyclic ether is formed as the product.

 Since the reaction occurs with the SN1 mechanism, the carbocation intermediate is in a trigonal planar shape, and the nucleophile can attack from either side of the carbocation to give both enantiomers.
 Therefore, the product is a racemic mixture that is optical inactive.
 This is consistent with the stereochemistry feature of the SN1 reaction we learned about before.